sogik/TuneHarvester/README.md

 ## ⚠️ Legal Notice

+> [!CAUTION]
-This software is provided for educational and personal use only.
+>This software is provided for educational and personal use only.
 Users are responsible for complying with applicable copyright laws and terms of service.
 Please support artists by purchasing their music.

 ## 🤝 Contributing